johnpham90/NFL_Model/README.md

 ### 3. Claude Desktop Configuration

-Navigate your MCP Configuration Path.
+Navigate to your MCP Configuration Path.
 - It is typically here: `%AppData%\Claude Desktop\claude_desktop_config.json`
-- but you will want to verify
+- But you will want to verify
-To verify tour path:
+-To verify tour path:
   - Navigate to Claude Desktop
   - On the top Left go to Files > Settings (CTRL + Comma)
   - Click on `Developer` Tab > `Edit Config`
-  - the json file name should be `claude_desktop_cofig`
+  - the json config file name should be named `claude_desktop_cofig`
   - Use a text editor or IDE to update the config file ie Notepad ++, VS Code

 ```json